Publications

 Procedure 'Reception of works before execution at the Regional Hospital of Ngaoundéré: the verdict is known

-The First section of the Court of Auditors sitting in matters of budgetary and financial discipline delivered its verdict on 30 April 2025.
+The First section of the Audit Bench sitting in matters of budgetary and financial discipline delivered its verdict on 30 April 2025.

 Read more